 - Make forms accessible.
 Use the HTML <label> element to associate the field with their text labels so people know what they’re supposed to enter.

 - Put a “Skip to main content” link at the beginning of each page.

-- Make all content accessible by keyboard.
+- Make all content accessible by the keyboard.

-- Create significant contrast between text and background (Never use light grey text over dark grey background)
+- Create a significant contrast between text and background (Never use light grey text over dark grey background)

 - Use an accessible template if you are using WordPress for example.